AkshaySaraf17/Bank-Marketing/README.md

 - F1 Score
 - ROC-AUC

-## Contributing
-Feel free to open issues or submit pull requests if you have suggestions or improvements.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.